-We started The Art of Travel blog to build a vibrant community of travelers so as to learn from each other intellectually, to exchange travel related tips, hacks, and interesting travel stories.
+We started The Art of Travel blog to build a vibrant community of travel addicts so we can mutually learn from each other and exchange travel tips, learn new cool travel hacks, and to share interesting travel stories.

-In another word, The Art of Travel participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn commissions by linking to Amazon.
+In other words, The Art of Travel participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn commissions by linking to Amazon.

 Regardless, beginning December 1, 2009, the FTC requires bloggers to disclose whenever there could be hidden interests or unspoken biases related to recommendations.

 So here goes: Per the FTC rules, if we interview someone for our The Art of Travel Podcast and they grab the bill for lunch, we would need to disclose this.
 Ditto if we use an Amazon link that gets us 8 cents instead of an Amazon link that gets me 0 cents.